 Rationale

-A healthy balance of the sun’s ultraviolet (UV) radiation exposure is important for health.
 Too much UV from the sun can cause sunburn, skin damage, eye damage and skin cancer.

 Australia has one of the highest rates of skin cancer in the world.
 Two in three Australians will develop some form of skin cancer before they reach the age of 70.
 Overexposure to UV during childhood and adolescence is known to be a major cause of skin cancer.
 Sun protection is needed whenever UV levels reach three and above.

-Too little UV from the sun can lead to low vitamin D levels.
-Vitamin D regulates calcium levels in the blood.
-It is also necessary for the development and maintenance of healthy bones, muscles and teeth.

 Purpose